-Cutting back basil requires that you learn a few tips beforehand.
+Cutting back basil requires you to learn a few tips beforehand.
 These tips will keep your plant as healthy as possible and help it grow faster.

-First of all, whenever you’re cutting back your basil, remember that you shouldn’t touch the set of leaves located at the bottom.
+When cutting back your basil, remember this: never touch the set of leaves located at the bottom.
 These are your plant’s last food source and growth production factory.
 Snipping them off means you’re placing the herb at risk of dying.

-The general recommendation for pruning is that you shouldn’t cut back more than one-third of the plant, but basil is somewhat an exception and can be heavily pruned.
+The general recommendation for pruning is you shouldn’t cut back more than one-third of the plant.
+But basil is somewhat of an exception and can be heavily pruned.

-Starting from the bottom of the stem and going upward, count one or two sets of leaves and produce a cut a few centimeters above them.
-It’s important that the set of leaves you leave on top of each stem has those tiny offshoots mentioned earlier.
+Starting from the bottom of the stem and going upward, count one or two sets of leaves.
+Then cut a few centimeters above them.
+The set of leaves you don’t touch on top of each stem must have those tiny offshoots.

-If you don’t have time to prune your basil regularly, you can just cut the tops of the plant whenever it begins flower to prevent it from producing seeds and dying.
+You may not have time to prune your basil regularly.
+That’s okay!
+You can just cut the tops of the plant whenever it begins to flower to prevent it from producing seeds and dying.

-Whenever you find flowering clusters forming on the top of your basil, simply remove the head of each stem and the set of leaves beneath it.
+You also may find flowering clusters forming on the top of your basil from time to time.
+Remove the head of each stem and the set of leaves beneath it.

-After pruning, your basil plant may look a little bit unappealing, but don’t worry because in a few days its beauty will be restored.
+After pruning, your basil plant may look a little bit unappealing.
+But don’t worry, its beauty will be restored in a few days.

-- The proper cutting back of basil requires the use of sharp pruning shears.
-High-quality scissors don’t scar the plant with several tears, and they create very defined cuts.
+- Properly cutting back basil requires the use of sharp pruning shears.
+High-quality scissors don’t scar the plant with several tears.
+They create very defined cuts.

-If you use your hands or some scissors aren’t good enough, you might make your basil more susceptible to diseases by creating unwanted wounds.
+Don’t use your hands or dull scissors.
+You might make your basil more susceptible to diseases by creating unwanted wounds.

-- Once you finish pruning your basil, you can use some of the stem cuttings to propagate new plants.
+- Once you finish pruning your basil, you can use some stem cuttings to propagate new plants.

-Choose a cutting that is around 3–4 inches (7.6-10 cm) long.
+Choose a cutting around 3″–4″ inches (7.6-10 cm) long.
 Remove all the leaves at the bottom, and keep only one set of leaves at the top.

 Immerse the cutting in a glass of water, and keep it away from direct sunlight.
-After nearly two weeks, it will start growing some roots.
+After about two weeks, it will start growing some roots.

-- The best way to support your basil is with different soil amendments directly after it has been pruned.
+- The best way to support your basil is with different soil amendments immediately after it has been pruned.

-I always use an organic fertilizer with my basil plants to harvest the greatest quantities of leaves for pesto!
+I always use an organic fertilizer with my basil plants.
+That allows me to harvest the largest quantities of leaves for pesto!

 - Remember that pruning basil means you’re harvesting the plant in bulk.
 This is why you should wait at least two weeks for the plant to restore its stability so that you can cut it back again.

-On the other hand, however, you can harvest a few leaves from your basil whenever you want.
-This isn’t likely going to harm the plant at all.
+But you can harvest a few leaves from your basil whenever you want.
+Harvesting a few leaves isn’t likely to harm the plant.

-- If you’re growing basil under unregulated conditions, you need to cut it back before the first expected frost or else you would lose the whole yield.
+- You may be growing basil under unregulated conditions.
+If so, you must cut it back before the first expected frost or risk losing the whole yield.

-Basil is sensitive to frost, and its leaves will be turning brown as soon the temperature drops.
+Basil is sensitive to frost, and its leaves will turn brown as the temperature drops.

-You’re now fully prepared to take care of your basil’s pruning needs!
-Enjoy growing this beautiful herb, and don’t forget to submit all your questions and thoughts in the comments below!
+You’re now prepared to take care of your basil’s pruning needs!
+Enjoy growing this beautiful herb.
+And don’t forget to submit all your questions and thoughts in the comments below!